DavidSzamek/weather-dashboard/README.md

-# 06 Server-Side APIs: Weather Dashboard
+# The Weather Dashboard

-## Your Task
+## The Task

+The aim of this project was to create a weather dashboard that will run in the browser and feature dynamically updating HTML and CSS.

+These website was created using the CSS framework bootstrap and powered using JavaScript, jQuery, moment.js & third-party APIs.

-Third-party APIs allow developers to access their data and functionality by making requests with specific parameters to a URL.
+Third-party APIs allow developers to access data and functionality by making requests with specific parameters to a URL.
 Developers are often tasked with retrieving data from another application's API and using it in the context of their own.
-Your challenge is to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

-Use the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for cities.
-Read through the documentation for setup and usage instructions.
-You will use `localStorage` to store any persistent data.
-For more information on how to work with the OpenWeather API, refer to the [Full-Stack Blog on how to use API keys](https://coding-boot-camp.github.io/full-stack/apis/how-to-use-api-keys).
+Using the [OpenWeather API] I was able to fetch weather data related to the users search input, the current forecast, temperature, wind speed and uv rating.

+Furthermore, using the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) I was able to fetch the 5 day forecast.

+## Difficulties

+This project brought together several concepts pertinent to third-party APIs.
+I struggled to maintain the best practice indentation with multiple functions running simultaneously.
+Furthermore, I was able to save the user search to a list group and localStorage; however, was unable to generate them on the page load or make previous user searches interactable.

 ## User Story